nithkish/q_a_react_app/qa-react-app/README.md

 ### `npm install`

-To install all the dependencies.This should be the first step post cloning the repositary.
+To install all the dependencies.This should be the first step post cloning the repository.

 ### `npm start`